-Many people believe that a person must spend down all their assets or give them all away three years (now five years) before applying for Medicaid benefits.
+Many people believe that a person must spend down all their assets or give them all away five years before applying for Medicaid benefits.
 This is NOT true!

 Medicaid Planning is a legal process of structuring assets in a way that is permissible with the State Medicaid rules.
 BEFORE you spend all your assets or give away all your resources, contact The Estate & Asset Protection Law Firm for a consultation to learn the possibilities of how you may preserve your hard earned assets and still qualify for Medicaid benefits.

 Medicaid Planning is just like Tax Planning; however, tax planning is for the really wealthy whereas Medicaid Planning is for the rest of us – the backbone of America – the middle class.